gopinathsjsu/team-project-noidea/README.md

 - Capabale of managing many customer and many different hotel chains
 - One user can book from any hotel chain they choose
+- Custom Amenities for each Hotel
+- Per Room Amenities
+- Custom Room styles per Hotel
+- Hotel chains can host multiple hotel locations such as Marriott or Holiday Inn

 ### Hotel experience